E-commerce for the Food Industry

 • Restaurant recommendation apps and knowledge sharing are broadening throughout the food industry.

-• The rise of online subscription boxes and meal kits has definitely changed the industry, as these kits remove the need to go to a physical supermarket, plus they increase the ease of meal planning for busy families.
+• The rise of online subscription boxes and meal kits has changed the industry, as these kits remove the need to go to a physical supermarket.
+Additionally, they increase the ease of meal planning for busy families.
 In fact, the American government has even discussed replacing food stamps with food boxes, delivered on a weekly basis.

-• Food ordering apps such as Ubereats and mobile reservation apps has made the dining out experience more technologically advanced.
+• Food ordering apps such as Ubereats and mobile reservation apps have made the experience of dining out more technologically advanced.

 • The food industry is constantly evolving, including voice-enabled assistants from tech giants such as Amazon and Google.
-It is expected that within the next three years some 40 percent of consumers will be using voice-enabled assistants to order food rather than websites and mobile apps.
+In fact, 64% of surveyed consumers expressed interest in using voice AI to order food, while more than 25% of US consumers have used voice-activated devices to order food.

 • Food waste is also getting a makeover, thanks to e-commerce.
 Food waste is now being repurposed and reinvented into by-products.

 While ERP integration helps business processes run smoothly, it can also improve a food business’s position in the market.
-When your food industry ERP system is integrated with an e-commerce system, you can then display essential product and logistics data in your web store, including current and future inventory levels.
-When your ERP is integrated with e-commerce, ERP can help you manage your time and information, putting all your data and processes in one central location.
+When the food business’s ERP system is integrated with an e-commerce system, it can display essential product and logistics data in the web store, including current and future inventory levels.
+When ERP is integrated with e-commerce, ERP can help manage time and information, putting all data and processes in one central location.

 Lingaro Group can help your food industry business implement an e-commerce system, even a highly advanced one with complex logistics and sales processes.
 Lingaro Group’s digital commerce practice works with enterprises and global brands in designing, developing, and deploying e-commerce systems and digital marketplaces enabled by data and analytics.
 Our end-to-end solutions cover the entire journey in digital commerce — from strategic consulting, e-commerce strategy, IT architecture design, UI/UX prototyping and e-commerce development to D2C, B2C, and B2B platforms.